dss-extensions/dss-extensions.github.io/README.md

 This interface tries to be feature compatible with the COM interface from the official OpenDSS distribution.

 Lastly, language specific extensions are built on top of `dss_capi`.
-These language specific extensions mimic the `dss_capi` interface.
+The following language specific extensions mimic the `COM` interface.
+As such, they can be used as drop-in replacements for code that already uses the official COM module on Windows, enabling multi-platform usage.

 - [dss_python](https://github.com/dss-extensions/dss_python): Python interface
 - [dss_matlab](https://github.com/dss-extensions/dss_matlab): MATLAB interface